iireddrag0nii/weather-dashboard/README.md

 It is mobile friendly so it loads via web browser on phones and tablets as well.

+Prerequistes:

+1. Make sure you have docker installed.

 Instructions:

 1. Clone the files into your local repository.
 2. CD to the weather-dashboard folder.
-3. Run Sudo docker compose up -d --build command.
+3. Run docker compose up -d --build command.
 It will build two containers.
 4. Navigate to yourip:8888

+To Update:

+1. CD to the weather-dashboard folder on your local machine.
+2. Run docker compose down -v.
+3. Delete the current weather-dashboard folder from your local directory.
+4. Clone the files into your local respository.
+5. Run docker compose up -d --build command.
+It will create the updated containers.

 NOTE: I saved the old version of server.js (backend) and index.html (frontend) as (old) files.
 If you wish to use the old version, delete the current server.js and index.html files and rename the server.js(old) and index.html(old) to server.js and index.html respectfully.
 When you run docker compose up -d --build command, it will build the old version.